 CSAP In-service day camps offered at the following site only;

 Children do not have to be registered in any other BGCGH program or activity to register for CSAP in-service day camps!
-Children must be 5 years of age by December 31st, 2018 and enrolled in grade Primary.
+Children must be 5 years of age by December 31st in the current term and enrolled in grade Primary.
 The Club does not offer services to children enrolled in Pre-Primary Programs.

 Summer day camps

 Boys and Girls Clubs of Greater Halifax is dedicated to getting kids outdoors, learning new skills, and trying new things.
 Summer program consists of structure and unstructured activities with physical activity, crafts, low energy games and team builders.
 BGCGH are committed to creating lifelong relationships among members and families.